machine learning +

 Four ToolNode error handling configurations ready

-I think about degradation in three levels:
+I like to think of degradation in three tiers:

 class DegradationState(TypedDict):